Generate Insight Using Text Network Analysis & Visualization

-When you represent your ideas as a graph, you will see gaps between clusters of nodes.
+If you represent your ideas or any text as a graph, you will see gaps between the clusters of nodes.
 These are called “structural gaps” and those are the areas where there is a great potential to discover something new.
+Asking the research questions that can bridge those gaps will lead you to new ideas and “eureka” moments.
 Several studies show that innovation and so-called “creative leaps” occur in these areas.
 You can also look beyond the periphery of the graph to see where to expand your knowledge.

 Here are some case studies: Learning through Associations and Knowledge Graphs and Identifying the Gaps in Public Discourse using Text Network Analysis

 Try It Out or Request an Invite